-Initial Adoption Report:
+Initial Adoption report:

-The Social Worker requests an Initial Health Assessment appointment, requesting an Initial Adoption Medical if this is also required.
+Social Worker requests an initial health assessment appointment, requesting an initial adoption medical if this is also required.
 This is then flagged to the doctor who is seeing the child so that a report can be dictated at the same time.